-The Communist youth movements and the antifascist and democratic youth movements of the world have displayed great activity in coming to the aid of the Spanish people.
+The Communist youth movements and the anti-fascist and democratic youth movements of the world have displayed great activity in coming to the aid of the Spanish people.
 We can point joyfully to splendid examples of solidarity in a large number of countries, in particular in France, England, Belgium and America.
-Inspired by the example of the Soviet youth, the anti-fascist youth organisations in the capitalist countries, including the Communist youth organisations, are conducting a campaign in aid of Republican Spain.
+Inspired by the example of the Soviet youth, the anti-fascist youth organizations in the capitalist countries, including the Communist youth organizations, are conducting a campaign in aid of republican Spain.

-Many of our Leagues and the anti-fascist youth organisations of different countries have hundreds of representatives, young Communists and young antifascists, in the International Brigade which is fighting in Spain.
+Many of our Leagues and the antifascist youth organizations of different countries have hundreds of representatives, young Communists and young antifascists, in the International Brigade which is fighting in Spain.
 Many of them have already sacrificed their lives in the cause of freedom.

-However, we cannot be satisfied with the results already achieved.
+However, we cannot be satisfied with

+the results already achieved.
 Our international campaign has not yet developed as it should and could.
 From this point of view the conference which is to be held in Paris in December is of great importance.
-This conference which is being held at the initiative of the Spanish comrades, will bring together representatives of all the youth organisations of all the youth papers which sympathise with the struggle of the Spanish people.
+This conference, which is being held at the initiative of the Spanish comrades, will bring together representatives of all the youth organizations, of all the youth papers which sympathize with the struggle of the Spanish people.
 The success of this conference will give new impetus to the international campaign.

-The aim of the solidarity movement is above all to end the blockade of the lawful Republican government and to put a stop to the help the fascist states are giving to the rebel generals, Franco and Mola.
+The aim of the solidarity movement is above all to end the blockade of the lawful republican government and to put a stop to the help the fascist states are giving to the rebel generals, Franco and Mola.

-The leaders of the United Communist and Socialist youth movements in Belgium have taken an excellent initial step in calling a conference of the Socialist and Communist youth movements of that country, England and France is to seek out the best means of assisting the Spanish people.
+The leaders of the united Communist and Socialist youth movements in Belgium have taken an excellent initial step in calling a conference of the Socialist and Communist youth movements of that country, England, and France to seek out the best means of assisting the Spanish people.

-This step of the leaders of the United Socialist and Communist youth movements of Belgium has already met with the approval of the Socialist and Communist youth movements of Belgium, England and Italy, of the International of Socialist Students, of the International Committee of Communist Students, and of the Young Communist League in France.
-We regret to say, however, that the Socialist Youth of France have not rallied to this proposal.
+This step of the leaders of the united Socialist and Communist youth movements of Belgium has already met with the approval of the Socialist and Communist youth movements of Belgium, England and Italy, of the International Committee of Communist Students, and of the Young Communist League in France.
+We regret to say, however, that the Socialist youth of France have not rallied to this proposal.

-There is no country in the world where this question of the unification of the anti-fascist youth movements is not being raised to-day in the most varied forms.
+There is no country in the world where this question of the unification of the anti-fascist youth movements is not being raised today in the most varied forms.